Restaurant in Buenos Aires, Argentina

 Raggio operates as an osteria, a format that traditionally signals honest, ingredient-led cooking without theatrical presentation.
 In the Buenos Aires context, that framing is meaningful.
 The city has world-class beef and excellent local produce, but good Italian restaurants here face a sourcing question that shapes every dish: how much of the menu relies on local Argentine ingredients adapted to Italian technique, versus imported components?
 The most coherent Italian kitchens in South America thread this carefully.
 Raggio's Michelin recognition suggests the kitchen is making that call with enough consistency and intent to satisfy inspectors who know the difference.

 At the $$ price point, Raggio positions itself as an accessible rather than destination-level splurge.
 That is actually useful information: you are not committing to a long, expensive tasting format here.
-The pricing implies a la carte or a short menu where individual dishes carry the weight, which puts sourcing front and centre , there is nowhere to hide behind elaborate preparation when the format is simple.
+The pricing implies a la carte or a short menu where individual dishes carry the weight, which puts sourcing front and centre, there is nowhere to hide behind elaborate preparation when the format is simple.
 For the price tier, the double Michelin Plate suggests the kitchen is punching at or above its weight.
 Compare that to Italian options in the same price bracket across the city and Raggio is the most externally validated choice available.

-What you should order is not something we can state with certainty from the available data , no signed-off dish list is confirmed here.
-What the osteria format and sourcing-led approach typically produce are pasta and secondi built around seasonal and local quality, which in Buenos Aires means access to excellent meat, good dairy, and increasingly strong local produce.
+What you should order is not something we can state with certainty from the available data, no signed-off dish list is confirmed here.
+What the osteria format and sourcing-led approach typically produce are pasta and secondi built around seasonal and local quality, which in Buenos Aires means access to excellent meat, good dairy, increasingly strong local produce.
 Order with that in mind: the pasta and the protein-forward mains are where this kitchen's identity should be most visible.
 If a dish feels like a vehicle for technique rather than ingredient quality, it is probably not the kitchen's strength.

 Booking difficulty is rated easy, which is a genuine advantage in a city where the most-talked-about restaurants (particularly the steakhouses) can require weeks of lead time.
 You can realistically plan a visit to Raggio within a shorter window, which makes it a strong candidate for dinners that come together late in your trip planning.
-Hours are not confirmed in our data, so verify directly before you go , Buenos Aires restaurants often run later than European equivalents and some close on Mondays or Tuesdays.
+Hours are not confirmed in our data, so verify directly before you go, Buenos Aires restaurants often run later than European equivalents and some close on Mondays or Tuesdays.

 The $$ price range means you are unlikely to overspend here relative to the quality on offer.
 For reference, the Michelin-recognised Italian options in cities like Hong Kong (see 8½ Otto e Mezzo Bombana) or Kyoto (see cenci) operate at significantly higher price points.
-Getting Michelin Plate-level Italian cooking at a $$ price in Buenos Aires is a real value proposition, and it is the core reason Raggio deserves a place on your shortlist.
+Getting Michelin Plate-level Italian cooking at a $$ price in Buenos Aires is a real value proposition, it is the core reason Raggio deserves a place on your shortlist.

 For a broader Buenos Aires dining picture, see our full Buenos Aires restaurants guide.
 If you want to compare Italian options specifically, Sottovoce, La Alacena Trattoria, and Evelia are all worth stacking against Raggio depending on what you want from the evening.
 Our Buenos Aires hotels guide, bars guide, wineries guide, and experiences guide cover the rest of the city.